-As I will discuss under “Proof of Outstanding Academic Achievement” below, your transcript must also include or be accompanied by an explanation of the grading system so that the university in Japan can understand the relative quality of your grades and calculate the conversion to MEXT’s 3.0 GPA system, which is a requirement for recommendation.
+Your transcript must also include or be accompanied by an explanation of the grading system so that the university in Japan can understand the relative quality of your grades and calculate the conversion to MEXT’s 3.0 GPA system, which is a requirement for recommendation.

-If you have already graduated from university and are not currently a student, then you would submit your certificate of grades from the university degree program that you graduated from most recently.
+If you have already graduated from university and are not a student, then you would submit your certificate of grades from the university degree program that you graduated from most recently.

 Certificate of Graduation from last institution attended

 A “Certificate of Graduation” is not the same thing as a diploma.
 (Never send your only original diploma as part of the application!
 You will not get it back.)

 A Certificate of Graduation is any official document issued by your university that certifies that you have graduated.
 This could be a certified copy of your diploma, but it does not have to be.
 A letter from your registrar that certifies that you have graduated and shows the date of graduation (or of completing all requirements) would also be valid.